How do I pay salaries through my company?

 This is a key decision and will always depend on a number of factors.
 As the IR35 status for employees will need to be determined, national living wage thresholds, what type of work is being performed by employees and if there are any formal contracts of employment.

-As a sole director Limited company, the choice in terms of being tax efficient and assuming no other personal income, outside of IR35 and no other factors, would be the National Insurance (NI) threshold.
-This is currently £8,060 per annum/£671 per month.
+As a sole director Limited company, one option in terms of being tax efficient and assuming no other personal income, outside of IR35 and no other factors, would be the National Insurance (NI) threshold.
 At this level, no income tax or NI would be due.
+A director can choose absolutely any level of salary they wish.

 This is due to the new rules HMRC imposed in regards to the Employment Allowance, therefore any sole director Limited companies, if any salaries are higher than the NI threshold, the company will be required to pay the Employers NI due.